haohua13/fish-eye-simulator/README.md

 # fish-eye-simulator
-Convert rectilinear images or videos to fish-eye lenses distortion using opencv
+Convert rectilinear images to fish-eye/wide angle lenses distortion.
+Also works with videos or image folders.